East Trenton, New Jersey

-East Trenton is a neighborhood located within the city of Trenton in Mercer County, New Jersey, United States.
+East Trenton is a neighborhood located within the city of Trenton in Mercer County, in the U.S. state of New Jersey.
 It borders Hamilton Township and is home to a sizable African-American community, besides having small pockets of Latinos (mainly from Puerto Rico) and Italians.

 Schools

 Trenton Central High School, Trenton's primary public high school, is located in the neighborhood as well as the Trenton Train Station with Amtrak, NJ Transit, and SEPTA, service.